terabitbaci/capstone-lego-inventory/README.md

 I want to enter a planned build to see what Lego parts I still need in order to do the build so I can see what parts to buy (another page with a table of needed parts)

-as a logged-in user (code)
-I want to generate a checklist of needed parts for my planned build so I can check parts off as I purchase/collect them
+as a logged-in user (code) (create a pdf and print) (standalone page with only the list of items and builds) I want to print a checklist of needed parts for my planned build so I can check parts off as I purchase/collect them

 as a logged-in user (code)